Retinal ganglion cell: Physiology

+Color, Scotopic, and Mesopic Vision

+Ganglion cells respond to color using either luminance (addition) or opponent (subtraction) mechanisms.Tonic cells react to color stimuli in center-surround opponent fields, using an ON or OFF center mechanism, hence creating six possible spectral fields.
+Multiple cone mechanisms may possibly lead to 12 forms.
+Phasic cells can achieve central sustained responses, but when surrounds are involved, these are cancelled.
+Summation of center and surround can give a solely central response.
+The main task of a phasic cell is luminance, not color.
+Another type of color receptor is a center only neuron, which is bistratified and has no surround action.
+They are either red-green or blue-yellow, and are stimulated first by one color and then by the other.

+Rod (scotopic) vision is only truly experienced in a rural milieu with no moon or streetlights.
+A moderate environment between a photopic and scotopic one is known as mesopic.
+Phasic cells, the primary route of transmission, are mixed in their population of rod input; tonic cell input is disputed.
+Activities done at night, such as driving or sports, are impacted by the slower reaction time of rod vision.
+The ganglion cells have no threshold of photons entering, and in utter darkness have background noise against which light input reacts.
+Even just one photon is enough to expand to other ganglion cells, but the background noise interferes, requiring multiple photons.
+When dark-adapted, the central visual field of ganglion cells is large at the expense of the surround.
+It also, as expected, reacts more slowly.

 Pathology

 Degeneration of axons of the retinal ganglion cells (the optic nerve) is a hallmark of glaucoma.

 Developmental biology

 Retinal growth: the beginning

 Retinal ganglion cells (RGCs) are born between embryonic day 11 and post-natal day zero in the mouse and between week 5 and week 18 in utero in human development.
 In mammals, RGCs are typically added at the beginning in the dorsal central aspect of the optic cup, or eye primordium.
 Then RC growth sweeps out ventrally and peripherally from there in a wave-like pattern.
 This process depends on a host of factors, ranging from signaling factors like FGF3 and FGF8 to proper inhibition of the Notch signaling pathway.
 Most importantly, the bHLH (basic helix-loop-helix)-domain containing transcription factor Atoh7 and its downstream effectors, such as Brn3b and Isl-1, work to promote RGC survival and differentiation.
 The "differentiation wave" that drives RGC development across the retina is also regulated in particular of the bHLH factors Neurog2 and Ascl1 and FGF/Shh signaling, deriving from the periphery.